 BAE Systems explanation of the actuarial (funding) valuation discount rate

-BAE Systems do not say what funding valuation discount rate they have used, but based on the disclosures of the gross liability, the IAS 19 discount rate and the liability duration we estimate it to be about 1.2% higher than the accounting figure.
-This would primarily be due to a higher rate applicable to the equity assets, as the expected return on the bond assets in the fund would not likely differ significantly from the IAS 19 rate.
-Considering the approximate 50% allocation of the fund to equities this means that the assumed equity risk premium over the high quality corporate bond rate used in IAS 19 is about 2.4%, which at the time of the valuation, equates to an equity risk premium over the relevant government bond rate of about 3.2%.
+BAE Systems does not say what funding valuation discount rate tit has used, but based on the disclosures of the gross liability, the IAS 19 discount rate and the liability duration, we estimate it to be about 1.2% higher than the accounting figure.
+This would primarily be due to a higher rate applicable to the equity assets because the expected return on the bond assets in the fund would not likely differ significantly from the IAS 19 rate.
+Considering the approximate 50% allocation of the fund to equities, this means that the assumed equity risk premium over the high quality corporate bond rate used in IAS 19 is about 2.4% which, at the time of the valuation, equates to an equity risk premium over the relevant government bond rate of about 3.2%.

 The comment by the company that the assumptions used for the expected asset return are “prudent” could in one sense be true, as an equity risk premium of 3.2% may be considered by some to be on the conservative side.
 But the more important question is whether a funding valuation methodology is prudent in the first place.
 We do not believe it is and certainly do not think the resulting liability is suitable for use in equity valuations.